thperret/m2mb/docs/introduction.rst

 This program provides an asyncio smtp to Slack/Mattermost webhook bridge based on an `asyncio smtp implementation <https://aiosmtpd.readthedocs.io>`_.
-By default all mails transformed into messages are send the default channel configured by the webhook.
+By default all mails transformed into messages are send to the default channel configured by the webhook.
+If mail is formatted as html, it will by default try to convert it to a Markdown formatted text using `html2text <http://alir3z4.github.io/html2text/>`_.

 Il is mainly designed to be run as a :doc:`docker service container <docker>`.